newfarms/react-native-mapbox-geometry-editor/CONTRIBUTING.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

+### Reporting issues

+If you notice any bugs, see some code that could be improved, or have features you would like to see added please create a bug report or feature request.
+Please select the issue template suits your needs and fill out the form that will be auto-created when you create an issue to submit your requests.

+### Working on issues

+Please feel free to work on fixing any issue that is currently open, or any issues you find within the code.
+It is greatly appreciated if you create an issue beforehand so it can possibly be discussed as well.

 ### Unused files